The first time I made this original recipe, it was a total disaster.

 - Serve with salsa and sliced avocados for the Mexican version, and optional warmed spaghetti sauce with the Italian is great.

-That’s why I’m always grateful that there’s an online source of incredibly high quality meat that I can always count on.
-A box from Butcher Box is guaranteed to be grassfed/organic/pastured/free range = all the labels important to your family’s health!
+I’m grateful that there’s an online source of incredibly high quality meat that I can always count on.
+A subscription from Butcher Box includes grass fed, organic, pastured, and free range = all the labels important to your family’s health!
+And I’ve got a special deal for you!

 (free shipping too!)

-Recipe inspired by Cents to get Debt Free, where almost everyone loves her recipe.
+Recipe inspired by Cents to Get Debt Free, where almost everyone loves her recipe.
 I must have been a fluke!
 But I’m glad for the disaster because it pushed me to make it much, much better in my humble opinion.

 Update: We’ve had great luck with this recipe in the Instant Pot, an electric pressure cooker!
 Find the Italian version (it tastes like lasagna) HERE and the Mexican version HERE.